J&J Medical Connect

 • Cases were identified through internal discussions at standing myeloma- and/or CAR-T-related meetings and, where available, through IEC compliance or long-term follow-up program databases.

-• Cytokine release syndrome (CRS) and immune effector cell-associated neurotoxicity syndrome (ICANS) were graded per the American Society for Transplantation and Cellular Therapy (ASTCT) consensus criteria.
+• CRS and ICANS were graded per the American Society for Transplantation and Cellular Therapy (ASTCT) consensus criteria.
 Diarrhea, colitis, and enterocolitis were graded per CTCAE version 5.0.

 Results